BasilGrig/Airi2023-team23/README.md

 test_fno2d - launch to train and predict with FNO2D.

 test_STpconv - launch to train and predict with STpconvnet (were used this code https://github.com/appelmar/STpconv).
+To launch this script copy https://github.com/appelmar/STpconv repository

 test_unet - launch to train and predict with UNet (does not work in this version)